JRS Asia Pacific

 Number of people served in 2017: 36,164

 JRS Asia Pacific was founded in 1981 to assist Vietnamese boat people and Cambodians fleeing the Khmer Rouge.
-With a regional office in Bangkok, JRS Asia Pacific supports refugees and other forcibly displaced people in seven countries: Australia, Cambodia, Indonesia, Myanmar, the Philippines, Singapore, and Thailand.
+With a regional office in Bangkok, JRS Asia Pacific supports refugees and other forcibly displaced people in six countries: Australia, Cambodia, Indonesia, the Philippines, Singapore, and Thailand.

 The situation in the region varies from country to country, as there are different laws and asylum processes in each place.